Homemade Corzetti Pasta

 Hailing from Liguria, corzetti were traditionally enjoyed among the Italian Renaissance courts.
 The design bore a coat of arms or decorative symbol to represent the special occasion at which they were to be served.
 As for the poor, a different type of corzetti was prepared: little flat disks in the shape of a figure eight made by pressing down two ends between your thumb and index finger.
 Today, you can find both shapes throughout region of Liguria.

-Their flat disk shape means they are the perfect vehicle for smooth sauces like pesto, but can also act as a little “plate” for other additions like green beans or potatoes.
+Their flat disk shape means they are the perfect vehicle for smooth sauces like pesto or blended herbs and nuts, but can also act as a little “plate” for other additions like green beans, potatoes, or mushrooms.
 The imprinted design also has a function beyond aesthetics: the little grooves help to capture sauces better.

 While they seem intricate, they are one of the simpler shapes to make.
 You don’t need any special hand techniques –all you do is roll the dough out flat and cut out the coins with a special stamp.
 If you have a hand-cranked pasta machine that’s helpful in getting the dough thin enough, but you could also do this by hand with a rolling pin.